loadsys/CakePHP-Skeleton/README.md

 vagrant up
 ```

-After vagrant provisioning finishes, the VM will be available at http://localhost:8080.
+After vagrant provisioning finishes, the VM will be available at [http://localhost:8080](http://localhost:8080).

-Alternatively, you can edit your system's `hosts` file to include the VM's IP listed the `puphpet/config.yaml` file.
+Alternatively, you can edit your system's `hosts` file to include the VM's IP and hostname listed the `puphpet/config.yaml` file.
 The finished machine's webserver will respond to any domain that resolves to this IP address. if you use the [vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin, this should be done for you.

 You should be able to visit the homepage of the new app and see the setup "traffic lights" as green.